Life is crazy; work doesn’t have to be.

 Once you’ve got the problem identified, asking a “How can we?” question helps pull the person out of reacting and into problem-solving.
 The human brain isn’t able to hold onto intense emotion at the same time as holding curiosity.

 When you ask “How can we solve this?” you’re also communicating that you care, that you trust them to be able to come up with solutions, and that a solution is possible.
-That’s a lot of drama-erasing, problem-solving power for one short question.
+That’s a lot of workplace drama-erasing, problem-solving power for one short question.

 6. Identify Next Steps